boeckmann/asm6502/README.md

 	.INCLUDE "c64krnl.inc"

 ### .BYTE directive
 Produces one or more output bytes.
-The arguments are separated by comma.
+The arguments are separated by a comma.
 Strings enclosed by " may also be used.

 	.BYTE 1